-How To Get A Good ROI From Digital Signage
+How To Get A Good Digital Signage ROI

-Want to know how to get a good return on investment (ROI) from digital signage?
+Want to know how to get a good digital signage ROI (return on investment)?
 We’ll help you decide if you should invest in it, and if so, how to put a solid business-case together that details how and when you’ll get your ROI.
 We’ve even created a free ROI/business-case builder tool to help you.

 If it’s used in the right situation and with the right content, digital signage can deliver fantastic results and more than pay for itself.
 BUT there’s no getting away from the fact that it can involve a substantial investment.

-Unlike PPC, SEO etc., digital signage doesn’t produce an endless stream of marketing analytics info that prove how valuable it is to a business (though produing some analytics info is now possible).
+Unlike online marketing tools, digital signage doesn’t automatically produce an endless stream of marketing analytics info that prove how valuable it is to a business (though producing some analytics info is now possible).

 Subsequently, many marketing/communications professionals struggle to convince their more sceptical colleagues of the value of digital signage.